Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 3D well-posedness

-Local well-posedness for \eqref{eq:NLS3d} is provided by Theorem \ref{thm:mainlocal}.
-The assumptions yield that the nonlinear potential energy density $F$ is well-approximated by the one of Ginzburg-Landau energy for $\rho$ close to $1$, see \eqref{eq:Taylor F} and coercive.
+with $0\leq\alpha_2<\alpha_1$ for all $\rho\geq 0$.
+In addition, $F(\rho)>0$ for all $\rho>1$. \end{assumption} Local well-posedness for \eqref{eq:NLS3d} is provided by Theorem \ref{thm:mainlocal}.
+The assumptions yield that the nonlinear potential energy density $F$ is well-approximated by the one of the Ginzburg-Landau energy for $\rho$ close to $1$, see \eqref{eq:Taylor F} and coercive.
 Further, there exists $0\leq \rho_2<1$ such that the negative part $F_{-}$ satisfies